Skip to content

 Green leafy vegetables are a good source of vitamin K. (13)

-In North America, spinach and broccoli are among the most common sources of vitamin K1.
+In North America, spinach and broccoli are among the most common dietary vitamin K1 sources.
 (13) Good sources of vitamin K2 include fermented foods such as blue cheese, kimchi, and sauerkraut.
 (4) No toxicity has been reported for vitamin K consumption from food; therefore, there’s no established tolerable upper limit for vitamin K, so eating plenty of these nutrient-rich foods is generally considered safe.
 (9)

 Did you know?
 Eating vitamin K foods with a healthy fat source, such as avocado, may help improve vitamin K absorption.
 (13)